 A combined total of twenty-four credit hours of the following types of credit may be granted for individuals entering Emory as first-year students:( 1) AP Credits;(2) IB, French Baccalaureate, A Level exams, and all other international exams credits;(3) Other college credit; and (4) Transient study credits earned after the freshman year at Emory.

-Students who submit completed Domestic Transient Study applications by April 15, 2013, will receive a response within three weeks (by Monday, May 6, 2013, for those who submit applications on April 15).
+Applications for Domestic Transient Study are available beginning on February 15th of each year.
+Students who submit completed Domestic Transient Study applications by April 15, 2014, will receive a response within three weeks (by Monday, May 6, 2014).
 Students may submit transient study applications after this date, but are not guaranteed to receive a response within a three-week timeframe.

 Domestic Transient Study

 Office for Undergraduate Education, White Hall 300